Executive Director, Student Health Services

 Application Procedure and Timeline

-The University has partnered with Keeling & Associates, LLC, in this search process.
-Application materials should include a resume and a letter of interest and must be sent, preferably as PDFs, to email@example.com.
-The subject line of the email should read “Pitt—SHS.”
-All materials submitted by June 24, 2022, will be given full consideration.
+The University has partnered with Keeling & Associates in this search process.
+Application materials should include a resume and a cover letter, preferably as PDFs, and must be sent to email@example.com.
+The subject line of the email should read “Pitt – Executive Director.”
+The review of materials will begin immediately and will continue until the position is filled; we encourage applicants to submit materials by December 14, 2022, in order to receive full consideration.

 About the University of Pittsburgh and the City of Pittsburgh